-- The development of collaborative and Joint Programmes across the alliance. - Future and Advanced Pedagogy Skills Academy (FAPSA), which promote and develop joint student-centred, challenge and work-based flexible learning activities, including Short Advanced Programmes and European Degrees, through collaborative and pedagogically innovative inter-university and interregional approaches to higher education. - European Innovation Hubs (EIH), which will stimulate and create joint interregional research, innovation and regional stakeholder engagement projects and activities across the alliance. - European Mobility Innovation Centre (EMIC), which will build and share expertise in innovative physical and virtual mobility initiatives and will assess the quality of new mobility activities.
+- The development of collaborative and Joint Programmes across the alliance. - Future and Advanced Pedagogy Skills Academy (FAPSA), which promote and develop joint studentcentred, challenge and work-based flexible learning activities, including Short Advanced Programmes and European Degrees, through collaborative and pedagogically innovative inter-university and interregional approaches to higher education. - European Innovation Hubs (EIH), which will stimulate and create joint interregional research, innovation and regional stakeholder engagement projects and activities across the alliance. - European Mobility Innovation Centre (EMIC), which will build and share expertise in innovative physical and virtual mobility initiatives and will assess the quality of new mobility activities.

-5.0 GOVERNANCE AND MANAGEMENT
+4.0 GOVERNANCE, MANAGEMENT & QUALITY

-stablished on October 1, 2021, under Section 36 of the Technological Universities Act (2018), TUS appointed inaugural President, Professor Vincent Cunnane and established interim arrangements for governance and management.
-Chaired by Ms. Josephine Feehily, the TUS inaugural Governing Body met on October 1st 2021 and approved interim governance and management arrangements, including an interim Academic Council.
+Established on October 1, 2021, under Section 36 of the Technological Universities Act (2018), TUS appointed inaugural President, Professor Vincent Cunnane and established interim arrangements for governance and management.
+Chaired by Ms. Josephine Feehily, the TUS inaugural Governing Body met on October 1, 2021 and approved interim governance and management arrangements, including an interim Academic Council.
 Governing Body, constituted under Sections 11 and 12 of the Technological Universities Act (2018), has a broad range of statutory functions as well as corporate governance responsibilities, and plays a pivotal oversight and strategic development role as TUS delivers on its transformation agenda.

 TUS is committed to national and international best practice in its governance and management and in fulfilling its obligations under the TU Act.
-Accordingly, TUS takes a multi-layered approach to governance and management and operates a tri-cameral system including Governing Body, Academic Council and Executive Functions.
-Governing Body and Academic Council together with their associated Sub-committees and Working Groups ensure robust governance in line with statutory obligations and work in partnership with Senior Management through a variety of reporting routes (Figure 5.1).
+Accordingly, TUS takes a multi-layered approach to governance and management, including Governing Body, Academic Council and Executive Functions.
+Governing Body and Academic Council together with their associated Sub-committees and Working Groups ensure robust governance in line with statutory obligations and work in partnership with Senior Management through a variety of reporting routes (Figure 4.1).

-Figure 5.1.
+Figure 4.1.
 TUS Governance & Management Approach

-The interim senior management structure appointed upon designation includes a Vice Presidents (VP) Council and a Deans Council and associated current management responsibilities of VPs are outlined in Figure 5.2.
+The senior management structure includes a Vice Presidents (VP) Council and a Deans Council and associated current management responsibilities of VPs are outlined in Figure 4.2.
 The VP and Deans Councils and senior management structures contribute to the overall leadership and accountability.

-Figure 5.2.
+Figure 4.2.
 TUS Senior Management Structure

 As part of the evolution and ongoing development of TUS the organisational structure is under review.
 An organisational design process involving external consultants and wide stakeholder consultation was undertaken.
-As part of this process, three different models were considered and a key consideration is designing a structure to realise the ambition and deliver on the priorities of the TUS Strategic Plan.
-The resulting proposed new organisational and reporting structure is presented in Appendix 1.
+As part of this process, different models were considered with a key consideration being designing a structure to realise the ambition and deliver on the priorities of the TUS Strategic Plan.
+The resulting proposed new organisational structure is in the process of being implemented.

 TUS Academic Council is the statutory body charged with establishing and maintaining the academic standards, and enhancing the quality of the student experience, of the University.
 While an interim Academic Council was appointed on designation day, the first fully constituted Academic Council was appointed on 30th September 2022.
 TUS Governing Body and Academic Council have approved the TUS Academic Council Documentation 2022-2025 in accordance with the Technological Universities Act (2018).
 This specifies the Constitution, Composition, Membership, Standing Orders and Bylaws of Academic Council.
-The Council has nine subcommittees designed to support its work delivering on key strategic themes of the Technological University (Figure 5.3).
+The Council has nine subcommittees designed to support its work delivering on key strategic themes of the Technological University (Figure 4.3).

-TUS Academic Council, by statute, maintains academic standards within the Technological University and is committed to continuous improvement with new initiatives being continuously designed and implemented to embed quality policies and practices throughout its operations.
+TUS Academic Council maintains academic standards within the Technological University and is committed to continuous improvement with new initiatives being continuously designed and implemented to embed quality policies and practices throughout its operations.